LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 ![](images/apartment-price-test-phpunit.png)

-Great, we're showing correct prices in the search results!
+Great, we're showing the correct prices in the search results!

 ---

 ## Filter by Price Range

 Finally, let's filter the properties in the search results by price.
-Here's how it's done on Booking.com page itself:
+Here's how it's done on the Booking.com page itself:

 ![Property search price filter](images/property-search-price-filter.png)

-For that, we will add another two `->when()` conditions to the search query, for min-max range.
+For that, we will add another two `->when()` conditions to the search query, for the min-max range.

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php